Mudit0704/Stock_Portfolio_Simulator/Stonks/res/SETUP-README.txt

 You cannot fetch the portfolio value if the input date is prior to 100 days from now or any future date.

 Due to API limitations this application can process upto 5 stocks without trouble.
-If you add more than 5 different stocks at a time, the application will take time to load the stock data, please keep trying.
+If you add more than 5 different stocks at a time, the application will take time to load the stock data, please try after a minute or so.

 Please note, the application will not persist the portfolio unless the user explicitly specifies through the menu option "4".

-In order to upload user generated XMLs, the user will have to create and XML file as per the format in the provided demo.xml file.
+In order to upload user generated XMLs, the user will have to create an XML file as per the format in the provided demo.xml file and save in the same directory as that of the jar file.